louislefevre/rsa/README.md

   - Your program should prompt the user to input certain parameters that would lead to the problematic state.

 - Design at least a simple user interface to allow the user to simulate a communication scenario:
-  - Where Alice sends an encrypted message to Bob, and Bob decrypts the ciphertext to read the message.
+  - Where Alice sends an encrypted message to Bob, and Bob decrypts the cipher text to read the message.
   - Also, Charlie may intercept the data flow and obtain unauthorised information.
 - For example, the following format may be adopted to demonstrate what happens with the plaintext m that travels from Alice to Bob, where “??” parts are for you to design:
   Alice    Charlie    Bob